 Time Out says

-Choir Boy: theater review
+Choir Boy: Theater review by Adam Feldman (2013)

 Disharmony has crept into the vaunted school choir that is the pride (and fund-raising glory) of the all-black Charles R. Drew Prep School for Boys.
 The students’ voices still blend gorgeously into songs of religious praise, but trouble is mounting offstage.
-The choir lead is a markedly girly senior named Pharus (the remarkable Pope), and his stained-glass closet is showing cracks; when he performs the school hymn, “Trust and Obey,” at a school ceremony, he is taunted with homophobic slurs.
+The choir lead is a markedly girly senior named Pharus (the remarkable Jeremy Pope), and his stained-glass closet is showing cracks; when he performs the school hymn, “Trust and Obey,” at a school ceremony, he is taunted with homophobic slurs.
 But Pharus is not just a quiet victim; emboldened by his own talent and perhaps by the changing times, he’s ambitious and sassy, and not above getting back at the peers who have slighted him.

 Tarell Alvin McCraney’s sensitive and moving Choir Boy adeptly captures the gradations of comfort in Pharus’s relationships with those around him, as well as the tensions (between tradition and modernity, discipline and individuation, acceptance and resistance) in their background.
 Well directed by Trip Cullman, the five talented younger cast members deliver McCraney’s flavorful, often lyrical dialogue with assurance, supported by two older pros: Chuck Cooper as the school’s headmaster, and the masterfully blowsy Austin Pendleton as a provocative guest teacher.